rwblickhan/astro-rwblickhan.org/src/content/evergreen/quotes.md

 > Sir James might not have originated this estimate; but a kind Providence furnishes the limpest personality with a little gum or starch in the form of tradition.

 - _Middlemarch_, George Eliot

+> Dice are a new method for discerning fortunes and fate.
+They are a stand-in for older methods.
+Before, they read the future in the guts of sacrifices.
+Dice are just entrails with a patina of politeness.

+- _DIE Vol. 4: Bleed_, Kieron Gillen and Stephanie Hans

+> Role-playing games are conversations in quotation marks, letting you talk about true things with a little distance, as a fantasy.
+But for all of that, they're still a conversation.
+And you should listen to what you are telling the game and what the game is telling you.
+You can learn a lot.
+I did.
+And when the conversation with the game ends, you can take what you learn out of it...

+- _DIE Vol. 4: Bleed_, Kieron Gillen and Stephanie Hans

 ## From Non-Fiction